TSA Hiring Process: Complete 2025 Guide to Get Hired

 What Qualifications Do I Need to Apply to Be a TSA Agent?

-TSA welcomes and supports candidates from a variety of experiences.
-However, in order to apply to be a TSA Agent, you must meet a few basic requirements as following:
+TSA (Transportation Security Administration) welcomes candidates from a variety of backgrounds and experiences.
+However, to apply for a TSA agent position, you must meet the following basic requirements:

-• U.S. resident or national, 18 years or older.
+• Be a U.S. citizen or national, 18 years of age or older

-• A high school diploma, a GED, or a certificate of equivalent education.
+• Have a high school diploma, GED, or equivalent education certificate

-• Available to work shifts at odd hours, occasional overtime, and have the ability to travel for training.
+• Be available to work irregular shifts, occasional overtime, and willing to travel for training

 app